johannheyne/yerform/readme.md

 **message-dateformat**
 If the date does not fit the format "dd.mm.yy"
-The date format will be changeable in futur.
+The date format may will be changeable in future.

 **message-min-max**
 If the date does not fit the given range of min and/or max.